optimizely/agent/docs/readme-sync/deploy-as-a-microservice/012 - quickstart-for-agent.md

 updatedAt: "2020-08-17T20:51:52.458Z"
 ---

-This is a brief quickstart showing how to run Agent.
+This brief quickstart describes how to run Agent.
 This quickstart describes two options:

 - To get started using Docker, see [Running locally via Docker](https://docs.developers.optimizely.com/full-stack/docs/quickstart-with-docker#section-running-locally-via-docker).

-- To get started using example Node microservices, see the following resource.
+- To get started using example Node microservices, see the following video link.